kenneth558/plant_resistance_primary_perception_IN_DEVELOPMENT/latest developments on this project.md

-<dl><dt>21 July 2019</dt></dl>I put alignment assist holes around U1, U2, U6, U7 and put the new PCB design out here and at OSH Park (https://oshpark.com/shared_projects/NDoaLBoY).
+<dl><dt>21 July 2019</dt></dl>I put alignment assist holes around U1, U2, U6, U7 and the shield and put the new PCB design out here and at OSH Park (https://oshpark.com/shared_projects/NDoaLBoY).
 I finally feel very good about the state of this PCB design.
 Whew!
 It has been too long coming!

 <dl><dt>20 July 2019</dt></dl>I am developing a different method of soldering the center pad of U2 - I am putting a via underneath it that I will give a slightly oversized hole.
 That much is in the latest PCB files here on GitHub, but since I am also adding line-up holes around the more difficult to place components in a design later today, I pulled the OSH Park order until I finish that enhancement.